h4wl/l5r/input/air-spells.md

 - Duration: 5 minutes
 - Raises: Range (+25' per Raise), Duration (+1 minute per Raise)

 Men's memories are shaky, distant things, lodged deep within their minds, and nearly all mortals possess some past sin, some shame they would rather have forgotten.
 This spell, a favorite of the Scorpion, causes Air kami to evoke the memories and visions of past crimes.
 The constant painful memories distract and distress the victim of the spell, making it difficult for him to accomplish anything.
-For the duration of the spell, he must call one Raise for no effect on any Skill rolls or Spellcasting rolls which he makes. if he has 3 or more points in Mental or Social Disadvantages, he must call 2 Raises instead.<br>
+For the duration of the spell, he must call one Raise for no effect on any Skill rolls or Spellcasting rolls which he makes. if he has 3 or more points in Mental or Social Disadvantages, he must call 2 Raises instead.

 It may be noted that there are a handful of stalwart souls in Rokugan who truly do not have any sins haunting their past.
-Such rare persons are immune to the effects of this spell; it is left to the GM's discretion whether a particular target is truly noble enough to shrug off the Whispers of the Forgotten.<br>
+Such rare persons are immune to the effects of this spell; it is left to the GM's discretion whether a particular target is truly noble enough to shrug off the Whispers of the Forgotten.

 Some priests of a more ascetic nature have also been known to cast this spell on themselves in order to remind themselves of their past failings and the need for humility in the face of their human frailties.

 ### Wisdom of the Kami